 Authorizes the Director of Budget and Management, upon the request of the State Lottery Commission, to transfer an amount sufficient to fund deferred prizes from the State Lottery Fund (Fund 7044) to the Deferred Prizes Trust Fund (Fund 8710).
 Appropriates any amounts, in addition to the amounts appropriated in appropriation item 950602, Annuity Prizes, that the Director of the State Lottery Commission determines to be necessary to fund deferred prizes and interest earnings.
-Requires the Treasurer of State, from time transfers be administered as the statutes direct.
+Requires the Treasurer of State, from time to time, to credit Fund 8710 the pro rata share of interest earned on invested balances.